Knowledge Base

 MPO Break-Out Cables

-1. SR4 operates at 850nm wavelength and requires OM4, OM5 cable that comes in Aqua, Violet or Lime Green jacket colors.
+1. SR4 operates at 850nm wavelength and requires OM4, OM5 cable that comes in Aqua, Violet, or Lime Green jacket colors.

-To add to the power of MPO Break-out cables, 1 to 8 conversion is becoming more popular.
-Where a 200G SR8 or 400G SR8 is utilized at one end and at the other end a data rate matching 25G SFP28 or 50G PAM SFP56 is being used.
+To add to the power of MPO Breakout cables, 1 to 8 conversion is becoming more popular.
+Where a 200G SR8 or 400G SR8 is utilized at one end, and at the other end, a data rate matching 25G SFP28 or 50G PAM SFP56 is being used.
 This adds to the simplifying of topology by reducing the total number of equipment needed to convert from high to low data rate.

 MPO-12-4LC: